By ruigsantos / Shutterstock.com

 Most disputes between attorneys and clients are over fees, according to the Nolo legal issues website.
 Expenses add up quickly during a divorce case.
 Having a written fee agreement will help you understand how you will be billed.

-The agreement should include what you will pay for the time of paralegals and legal assistants, as well as your attorney.
+The agreement should include what you will pay for the time of paralegals and legal assistants, as well as for your attorney.
 Be sure it includes the costs of copying documents and other expenses.
 If you don’t understand something about your charges, ask questions right away.
 This will help you avoid misunderstandings.

 7. Don’t insist on working with a law firm’s partners